take-aalsma-sogeti/bootcamp-jenkins-example/README.md

 - Go back to your Jenkins Dashboard if not already there.
 - Go to "New item".
 Enter “Compile Code” as the item name and choose "Freestyle project"
-- Go to "Source code management" and select "Git".
-Enter https://github.com/jeroenschepens/bootcamp-jenkins-example.git in the field "Repository URL".
+- Enter https://github.com/__username__/bootcamp-jenkins-example.git in the field "Repository URL".
+- Make sure you use your own username
 - Go to "Build" and select "ADD BUILD STEP".
 Choose "Invoke top-level Maven targets".
 Select "M3" in the "Maven Version" dropdown menu.
 - Enter "clean compile" in the "Goals" field.
 - Click on "Save".